goutham-nekkalapu/rl-course/README.md

 You may not copy code from other current or previous students.
 All suspicious activity will be investigated and, if warranted, passed to the Dean of Sciences for action.
 Copying answers or code from other students or sources during a quiz, exam, or for a project is a violation of the university’s honor code and will be treated as such.
 Plagiarism consists of copying material from any source and passing off that material as your own original work.
 Plagiarism is plagiarism: it does not matter if the source being copied is on the Internet, from a book or textbook, or from quizzes or problem sets written up by other students.
 Giving code or showing code to another student is also considered a violation.
 You must also abide by the copyright laws of the United States.

 The golden rule: **You must never represent another person’s work as your own.** Credit to [Terence Parr](https://github.com/parrt/msds689).

+I generously post all my materials to a public GitHub repo.
+However, you should not post any solutions to GitHub (or anywhere else on the Internet). __Publicly posting any solutions to any problems for this course will result in a failing grade for this course.__

 If you ever have questions about what constitutes plagiarism, cheating, or academic dishonesty in my course, please feel free to ask me.